nikolaiwarner7/auglift/README.md

 # **AugLift: Depth-Augmented 3D Human Pose Lifting**

+> **⚠️ WORK IN PROGRESS**
+> This repository is currently under active development for reproducibility and camera-ready submission.

 AugLift is a research fork built on **MMPose (OpenMMLab)** and **DepthAnything V2**, designed to improve 3D lifting by adding **ordinal / metric depth cues**, **confidence channels**, and **depth-augmented PoseFormer / TCN backbones**.

 This repo includes: